 SESSION 5: DEVOTION भक्ति

 This session is oriented towards teachers, but all are welcome to attend!
-I will share some ideas and reflections from my experience on how to bring yogic dharma into teaching studio classes.
-And I plan to leave extra time for questions and discussion in this session.
+From my experience, I will share some ideas and reflections on how to bring yogic dharma into teaching studio classes.
+I plan to leave extra time for questions and discussion in this session.